Skip to main content

 Rochester Independent College has been helping prepare students for medical, dental and vet school entry since 1984.

-Our teachers and UCAS Advisors offer a support programme that will help you increase your chance of winning a place, to build on your academic and personal strengths and help you develop confidence as a potential medical professional.
+Our teachers and UCAS Advisors offer a support programme that will help you increase your chance of winning a place on competitive medicine and STEM courses, to build on your academic and personal strengths and help you develop confidence as a potential medical professional.

 We offer intensive one-year A level Science and Maths courses that have been successfully taken by highflying international and mature students preparing for medicine, dentistry and vet science.
 We also offer conventional two year A level and successful retake programmes.